GoncaloRibeiro6533/TASA/docs/deploy.md

 - In the [docs folder](https://github.com/GoncaloRibeiro6533/TASA/blob/main/docs/Endpoints.postman_collection.json), you can find the Postman collection with all the endpoints of the API and the example requests to test the API.

-- To stop the containers, you can run the following command in the `scripts` folder:
+- To stop the containers, you can run the following command in the jvm folder:

   ```bash
     ./gradlew allDown
   ```